kaionabuco/shoui520.github.io/docs/routine.md

 You may have your doubts on what this method is actually doing, so allow me to explain:

 Your **Anki**, **grammar study** and **looking up words** is where you are increasing your *knowledge* of the language.
 Your **listening** and **reading** practice are where you are **applying** your *knowledge*, by getting exposure to how these parts of the language are used by natives.
 The **subtitle tutor method** aims to boost the **comprehensibility** of your **listening immersion** by giving you context of what is being said in the audio.
-Your **Japanese subtitle listening** helps you: associate kana with sounds, figure out what words are being said and ease you into reading.
-Your **raw (no subtitles) listening practice** is where you build a mental model of how the language actually sounds.
-This is good for a number of reasons.
-The main reasons being getting a good accent, and being able to hear the words that you know.
+Your **Japanese subtitle listening** helps you: associate *kana* with sounds, figure out what words are being said and ease you into reading.
+Your **raw (no subtitles) listening practice** is where you build a mental model of how the language actually sounds, building a good accent and solidifying the words you already know.
 Listening isn't as clear as reading, it can be very fast and hard to keep up with.
 By getting used to raw listening, you can train yourself to hear these unclear things better.

 When you get advanced at Japanese and can comprehend raw listening immersion, mass raw listening is the only way to get fluent.
 Your **passive listening** fills in the gaps where you otherwise wouldn't be doing Japanese.